 Lactating breasts are lumpy.
 Full breasts tend to be uncomfortable.
 You may be wondering how you will be able to tell the difference.

 If your breasts are uncomfortably full, they will soften with feeding or pumping.
-A clogged duct is different because it doesn’t go away and is much more painful
+Plugged ducts are different because they don’t go away and are much more painful

 Most incidences of clogged ducts are probably bad luck.
 However, there are some things that can make you more prone to them.

 Women with an overabundant milk supply are more prone to clogged ducts.
-The reason for this is that the breasts do not empty well, making the ducts more prone to getting backed up.
+The reason for this is that the breasts often do not empty well as a result of all that extra milk.
+This can make the ducts more prone to getting backed up.

 Pressure on an area of the breast can lead to clogged ducts.